Oakdale & Holly Bush Ramble

 After passing through the next A-frame I come to an unremarkable spot... unless you look very closely.

-Most people don't know about the structure burried on the opposite valley, but during the winter months and if you look very closely, you can still make out Abernant-y-felin Viaduct.
+Most people don't know about the structure burried on the opposite hillside, but during the winter months, you can still make out Abernant-y-felin Viaduct.

 Sidebar of Note:

 Built in 1900 and buried in 1918, it was but a brief existance for the Abernant-y-felin viaduct.
 Servicing the Markham Colliery, the viaduct began to subside soon after it was completed, so the valley behind it was filled in.
-This photograph was taken at Manmoel Crossing with the old Tredegar to Newport railway line in the foreground.
+The photo below was taken at Manmoel Crossing with the old Tredegar to Newport railway line in the foreground.

 Now it's a substantial embankment, but the viaduct is under there somewhere.
 In 2016, the tops of the arches could still be seen from a path alongside the old the trackbed.
 The Twyn-gwyn Lane bridge is also still accessable at the north end of the viaduct.